arashnm80/arashnm80.github.io/handbook/minimalism.md

 title: Minimalism
 ---

-> The big picture is very simple.
+> It might be a labyrinth but the big picture is very simple.

 If sth is good I'm gonna simply take it for myself.